Ltlu1/Roblox-Sheet-Music-Dataset/README.md

-This repository contains a script that extracts song data from a webpage search (using the keywords “pop” and “kpop”) and compiles it into .txt files.
+This repository used a script that extracts song data from a webpage search (using the keywords “pop” and “kpop”) and compiles it into .txt files.
 The outputs were merged into a single dataset with normalized formatting.